LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 The `_meta` field is completely optional.
 For our use case, it is not necessary so I have removed the meta field in the repo since this issue came to my attention.

 Sincere apologies to anybody who has encountered that error while following along and thank you to @radhakrishnaakamat for catching the error!!

+**Side note about adding the format of the InvoiceDate field"

+When it comes to fields typed as date, Elasticsearch only recognizes iso8601 date format(ex.
+2021-07-16T17:12:56.123Z).

+If the format of the date field does not follow this format, Elasticsearch will prompt you to specify the format of the date in the mapping as well.

+The date format in our dataset(ex.
+"12/1/2010 8:26") does not adhere to the iso8601 format(ex.
+2021-07-16T17:12:56.123Z.

+Therefore we had to specify the date format of the InvoiceDate field("format": "M/d/yyyy H:m") within the mapping so Elasticsearch could recognize it.
+The symbols used for date format was formed using this [documentation](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).

 **Step 2: Reindex the data from original index(source) to the one you just created(destination).**
 ```